stoeps13/connections-doc/source/admin/admin/r_admin_common_props_wsadmin.md

     The property is set to false by default.
 During the installation, if you specify the Profiles database as the user directory, this value is set to true.

+    !!! note
-    **Note:** Group information can be retrieved from the LDAP directory only.
+    Group information can be retrieved from the LDAP directory only.

     **Tip:** The profiles.directory.service.extension.auth, profiles.directory.service.extension.auth.alias, communities.directory.service.extension.auth, communities.directory.service.extension.auth.alias, and communities.directory.service.extension.enabled properties cannot be edited by using wsadmin commands.